pastly/blog3/hugo/content/wsss/intro-to-nix.md

 want to Get Shit Done.

 During your journey, if you figure out why the following things are true and beautifully inconsistent, let me know.
-I already know why, but I want to know that you've figured it out too.

 To get a `nix-shell` prompt, you use `nix-shell`: